-The DSL is a senior member of staff, from the leadership team who takes lead responsibility for safeguarding and child protection within Hart Primary School.
+The DSL is a senior member of staff, from the leadership team who takes lead responsibility for safeguarding and child protection within our school.
 The DSL will carry out their role in accordance with the responsibilities outlined in Annex C of 'Keeping Children Safe in Education' DfE.